 - 3. Before and after gear.
 You might have to stand around before go time, so have some warm layers you can toss once you start running.
 After the race, get out of your sweaty race kit as soon as possible — have "after" clothing in your bag, too.

-- 4. Other apparel.
+- 4. Other clothing.
 Don't forget your race bib, a hat, gloves, and anything else that will make you most comfortable in the conditions.

 - 6. Accessories.
-This is the most personalized part of essentials on race day.
+This is the most personalised part of essentials on race day.
 If you like to check your splits regularly, make sure your GPS watch is charged and ready to go.
 Worried about chafing?
 Add something like Aquaphor or Body Glide to your bag.
-Other considerations include sunglasses, a few euros, your cell phone, and anything else you like for racing and running.
+Other considerations include sunglasses, some money, your mobile phone, and anything else you like for racing and running.

 A marathon is a big deal, and your marathon running gear is, too.
 Bring along these six essentials on race day, and the rest is up to you.